pelinski/xc-bela-container/README.md

 docker build -t xc-bela .
 ```

+*If you get library-related errors, run this `ssh root@192.168.7.2 -t cd Bela && make coreclean && make -f Makefile.libraries all` and try building the docker image again.*

 Once the image is built is built you can start a container with:

 ```bash